Social Loneliness: Surrounded By Others, Yet Still Feeling Lonely

 Loneliness tends to emerge during certain stages of life, being notably common toward the end of one’s 20s, mid 50s, and late 80s.

-• According to a study by the Kaiser Family Foundation, loneliness seems to occur in tandem with changes in a person’s life circumstances.
+- According to a study by the Kaiser Family Foundation, loneliness seems to occur in tandem with changes in a person’s life circumstances, which can include moving and “starting over” in terms of making friends and establishing social circles.

-• If you want to over social loneliness, seek meaningful connections with others, engage with old friends, and explore your creativity.
+- If you’re trying to overcome social loneliness, it’s a good idea to seek meaningful connections with others, engage with old friends you trust, and explore your creativity.

 Struggling with loneliness or having a mental health crisis?